Applying to BFA Programs at NYFA

 BFA applicants must submit a minimum of two letters of recommendation verifying the applicant’s ability to successfully take on undergraduate study in the relevant field.
 Recommenders should be in a position to evaluate the applicant’s readiness, such as teachers, supervisors, counselors, or coaches.
 Letters must be submitted directly to the Admissions Office by the individual writing on the applicant’s behalf.
 Hard copy letters must be sealed and stamped.
 Alternatively, letters may be sent via email by the individual writing on the applicant’s behalf.

 Requirements by Discipline: Each discipline has different requirements for their creative portfolio submissions, which range from writing samples to short films to photographic series.
 Collaborative work may be submitted, but applicants must detail what role they had in the creation of the work.
-To see the requirements for a discipline, please visit the BFA Creative Portfolio Requirements page.
+To see the requirements for a discipline, please visit the BFA Creative Portfolio and Audition Requirements page.

 Portfolio Submissions: All creative portfolio materials must be submitted digitally.
 Applicants should consult with their admissions representative for guidance on acceptable formats (such as pdf, text files, web links, etc.).
 All video submissions must be uploaded by the applicant to a streaming video site (such as Vimeo or YouTube), and a link to the site must be provided in the application materials.
 All portfolio materials must be submitted with an accompanying description contextualizing the nature and purpose of the project.